tawi1/DotsTrafficCity/docs/source/roadConstructor.rst

 Physics simulation vehicles run on standart `Monobehaviour` scripts.

 #.
 Set the `World simulation type` to `Hybrid mono` in the :ref:`General settings <generalSettingsConfig>` config.
 #.
-Find the `HybridTrafficCarMonoSkinBase Arcade` prefab & set the ground layer to match the ground collider layer in the road builder.
+Find the `HybridTrafficCarMonoSkinBase Arcade` prefab & set the ground layer to match the ground collider layer in the `Road Constructor`.
 #.
 Create :ref:`Hybrid Mono <hybridMonoVehicle>` vehicles.

 No Physics